junwatu/clothes-recommendation/blog/README.md

 ![app-demo](images/clother-rag.gif)

-If you want to run the project locally from the app source code, please go and read this [section](#project-development).
+If you want to run the project locally from the app source code, please read this [section](#project-development).

 ## **System Architecture**